-For risk management to be most effective and become an enabling tool, we will ensure that we have a robust, consistent, communicated and formalised process across the Council.
+For risk management to be most effective and become an enabling tool, we will ensure that we have a robust, consistent, communicated, and formalised process across the Council.

-To gain a clear understanding of which risks will threaten the Council's ability to achieve its objectives, a risk appetite statement (the level of risk which Chief Executive's Board considers acceptable for the organisation to be exposed to) has been defined.
+To gain a clear understanding of which risks will threaten the Council's ability to achieve its objectives, a risk appetite statement (the level of risk which Senior Leadership Team considers acceptable for the organisation to be exposed to) has been defined.